giokoguashvili/knowledge/SQL Server/README.md

   - Dimension that can be used across multiple Fact Tables

 ### Logical Model
-> Describes data relationships, entities and attributes in as much detail as possible, without details of implementation
+> Describes data relationships, entities and attributes in as much detail as possible, without details of implementation.

 - **Dimesion Tables** - Describes dimensions using dimension keys, values and attributes
   - Defined with all:
     - Attributes - Columns